 Senior Leadership Team

-I am overjoyed to be writing to you now as Headteacher.
-I adore the school and its community and couldn’t be more proud to be here.
+I am overjoyed to be writing to you as the Headteacher of City Academy Whitehawk.
+I adore the school and its vibrant community and couldn’t be more proud to be here.

 I remember writing in 2017 that it was a privilege to have been welcomed to the Whitehawk community as your Deputy Headteacher.
-I was thrilled to support Mr. Church and the team in my role, adopting the responsibilities for Teaching and Learning, Assessment and Behaviour; I am enormously proud of our achievements in these areas over the past two and a half years.
-Now, as your Headteacher, I am excited to enter the school’s next phase of development.
-It is my responsibility to ensure that we are the very best school that we can possibly be and I look forward to achieving this, working alongside you, the children and my colleagues within school and across the Trust.
+I was thrilled to support Mr. Church and the team in my role, adopting the responsibilities for Teaching and Learning, Curriculum, Assessment and Behaviour; I am enormously proud of our achievements in these areas over the past five years.
+As your Headteacher, having navigated the community through the pandemic as safely and successfully, we entered the school’s next phase of development and continue to go from strength to strength.
+It is my responsibility to ensure that we are the very best school that we can possibly be and I look forward to achieving this, working alongside you, the children and my colleagues within school and across Aurora Academies Trust.

 My name is Sally Singh and I am the Welfare Manager.
 My responsibilities include Designated Safeguarding Lead; managing the Learning and Inclusion Mentors; managing the Attendance and Community Officer and overseeing provisions for each.
 I am also responsible for family liaison, pastoral care, emotional well-being interventions and transition activities.